 Andy received his Master’s degree in Society, Human Development, and Health from the T.H.
 Chan Harvard School of Public Health and his Bachelor’s degree in Community, Environment, Science, and Health from Cornell University’s College of Agriculture and Life Sciences.

-Director of Food and Nutritional Services, Novato Unified School District and Director, ExtraFood
+Child Nutrition and Warehouse Director, San Ramon Valley Unified School District and Director, ExtraFood

 Miguel holds a Bachelor of Science in Food and Nutrition from the University of North Texas and Masters in Business Administration from East Texas State University.

 Howard Zack has been an entrepreneur, developer and angel investor and presently is the Managing Partner of WhoKnew Ventures, an early stage angel fund and startup incubator focused on nutrition and health & wellness.
 WhoKnew's incubator, Marincubator, is located in Sausalito, CA. Howard brings an overarching consumer perspective to investing, as a former Procter & Gamble brand marketing executive.
 He co-founded 2 Internet startups and pioneered factory outlet development in Northern California.
 In addition, he is deeply involved in a range of nonprofit organizations, including the Center for Investigative Reporting, America's oldest and largest award-winning 501(c)3 investigative news organization.
 Howard holds a BA from Stanford and a MBA from Harvard.